 Back in a second.

-During the last five weeks, Democrat presidential candidate Hillary Rowden Clinton has been lying through her teeth, telling a story about a poor woman who was indigent, who had no health care, basically homeless, who was pregnant, went to the hospital.
+During the last five weeks, Democrat presidential candidate Hillary Rowdham Clinton has been lying through her teeth, telling a story about a poor woman who was indigent, who had no health care, basically homeless, who was pregnant, went to the hospital.

-They said, sorry, we need a hundred bucks from you.
+They said, sorry, we need $100 from you.

 She went home.

-She gave birth to the baby, the baby died, she died.
+She gave birth to the baby.

 Mrs. Clinton says we need health care insurance.

-She was in fact insured.
+She was, in fact, insured.

 They're not poor.